New & Out-Of-Print: Books, Audio, Video Hardy Boys & More For Sale Help Support The Hardy Boys Unofficial Home Page!

 11: While The Clock Ticked

-Original: 1932 Leslie McFarlane (213 pages) For Sale
+Original: 1932 Leslie McFarlane (213 pages) - For Sale

-Revised: 1962 James Buechler (174 pages) For Sale
+Revised: 1962 James Buechler (174 pages) - For Sale

-Revised Outline: Harriet S. Adams, Grace Grote, Andrew Svenson
+Outline: Harriet S. Adams, Grace Grote, Andrew Svenson

 Revision: Altered

-Art: 1932 J. Clemens Gretter (Gretta)
+Art: 1932 J. Clemens Gretter (Gretta) - Frontispiece: Gretta

 Art: 1944 A new frontispiece by A.O.
 Scott

-Art: 1950 Bill Gillies (frontispiece: Scott)
+Art: 1950 Bill Gillies - Frontispiece: Scott

-Art: 1962 Rudy Nappi
+Art: 1962 Rudy Nappi - Internal Illustrations: Unknown

 Notes: Original text not known in PC format.